-This guide refers to Gender Equality Indicator (GEI) 5: Consultation with employees on issues concerning gender equality in the workplace.
+This guide refers to Gender Equality Indicator (GEI) 5: Employee consultation.
 The GEIs represent the key areas where workplace gender inequality persists and where progress towards gender equality can be achieved through focused action.
 This guide is designed primarily to help employers develop an employee consultation policy or strategy that supports gender equality in the workplace.